grancalavera/dotfiles/README.md

   by default (or at least without my intervention) on gnome https://wiki.ubuntu.com/LightDM
 - trackpad configuration isn't working
 - mouse cursor is huge when using 4k monitor
+- how to set a gnome desktop session in ~

 ## Issues